thomasbarkats/yasui/README.md

 ### Declarative Over Imperative
 Instead of manually registering routes and extracting parameters, you declare what you want using decorators.
 The framework handles the implementation details.

+### Multi-Runtime Support
+Built on web standards, YasuiJS provides a portable, standard codebase for JavaScript runtimes, capable of running on Node.js, Deno, and Bun with [SRVX](https://srvx.h3.dev), a universal server abstraction based on the Fetch API.
+Future-proof your applications with standard web APIs.

+## Migration from 3.x (Express)

+Version 4.x migrated from Express to Web Standards. **Key breaking changes:**

+- **Express middlewares are not compatible** - Use Web Standards-based alternatives or write native Yasui middlewares
+- Request/Response objects now follow Web Standards (immutable)
+- Most features remain unchanged - decorators, DI, routing all work the same way

+See the [migration guide](https://yasui.app/guide/migration.html) for more details.

 ## Contributing